 To study art and architectural history is to explore why and how humans have made images, objects, sites and environments throughout time and in our own present.
 We engage in a conversation with the stuff that humans have expended time to craft and conceptualize.
 By investigating the creation, purposes, and meanings of these cultural products, we better understand ourselves and each other.
 The department offers a major in the History of Art and Architecture (B.A.) and houses the Museums Studies program which offers a major (B.A.) and minor.

 The Architectural Studies Program is housed within our department.
 The program offers a B.S. in Architectural Studies and a B.A. in Architectural Studies (in Design and Historic Preservation) as well as minors in Architectural Studies – Design and Historic Preservation.
 For more information, see arch.pitt.edu.

 We are eager to meet with undergraduate students who have questions about our programs and the opportunities we offer.
-Karoline Swiontek is the Graduate and Undergraduate Administrator and can answer basic questions about upcoming events and opportunities and direct you to the help you need.
+Alyssa DiFolco is the Undergraduate Administrator and can answer basic questions about upcoming events and opportunities and direct you to the help you need.
 Maria D'Anniballe is the Undergraduate Advisor for the department.
 She meets with students to discuss program requirements, course registration, planning future semesters, and aligning academic and professional goals.
 To schedule an advising appointment please log in to Navigate Student mobile app or desktop version using your PITT Login and select "Schedule an Appointment" and choose “History of Art and Architecture”.
 Detailed information on Pathways can be found here.

 Alex Taylor directs our Academic Internship Program for Art History/Museum Studies.
 Students interested in pursuing an internship with one of our local Consortium partners should meet with him to discuss their goals so that we can match you with upcoming opportunities.
 Gretchen Bender is the Assistant Chair of the department and Director of Undergraduate Studies.
 She can answer broad questions about the programs and can meet with prospective students.